INTERVIEW: A Touch of Frost actor looks back on his career ahead of panto appearance

 “But David [Jason] would always try and work in just a little touch of comedy, now and again… part of the character was to hide a hamburger in his desk, or eat a bacon butty when we are supposed to be looking at a dead body, or eating fish and chips a lot in the car.
 That was part of his character, a lot of it that David invented to make the character his own.”

-With this bleak background and occasional flashes of comedy, John explained the series was full of bold writing, ahead of its time and unafraid to tackle some of the most gritty, hard-hitting themes including predatory paedophiles, kidnapping, drugs, race relations, elder abuse, murder and the personal and phycological challenges facing its titular character, including the loss of his wife and an often disapproving Superintendent.
+With this bleak background and occasional flashes of comedy, John explained the series was full of bold writing, ahead of its time and unafraid to tackle some of the most gritty, hard-hitting themes including predatory paedophiles, kidnapping, drugs, race relations, elder abuse, murder and the personal and psychological challenges facing its titular character, including the loss of his wife and an often disapproving Superintendent.
 The series also attempted to sensitively cover diverse subjects, as John explained:

 “There is one episode, Appropriate Adults, about a boy with Down’s Syndrome.
 His character was Billy, the actor was Timmy Lang who died earlier this year.
 That was such a touching story, and I think they handled it so well, and he was so good.”